formlio/forml/docs/concept.rst

 Persistence
     A fundamental aspect of a project lifecycle is the pipeline state transition occurring during *train* and/or *tune* modes.
 Each of these transitions produces a new *Generation*.
-Generations based on the same build of a project belong to one *Lineage*.
+Generations based on the same build of a project belong to one *Release*.

-    Both Lineages and Generations are *project artifacts* that require persistent runtime storage called *Registry* that allows publishing, locating and fetching these entities.
+    Both Releases and Generations are *project artifacts* that require persistent runtime storage called *Registry* that allows publishing, locating and fetching these entities.
 See the :doc:`registry/index` section for the list of existing registry implementations and their configurations.